sunilkb1/test-flasky-demo-app/README.md

 ## Test Reports
 For both UI and API tests, *report.html* is generated in the respective folder which contains the test run result report.

+###### Note: Scripts are tested on Mac and linux environment.
+If any platform specific issues are seen on other platforms, please inform the author.